The College of Liberal Arts and Sciences policies

 • all students registering for their first semester at ASU

-• first-year students registering for their second semester at ASU (Successful completion of LIA 101 class assignment will meet academic advising requirement.)
+• first-year students registering for their second semester at ASU (Successful completion of LIA 101 class assignment meets the academic advising requirement.)

 • students on academic probation or continuing probation